 The new decommissioning partnership between Port of Blyth and Thompsons of Prudhoe has taken another step forward with works to enhance the existing decommissioning facilities underway at the Northumberland port.

-Having announced in February that the new collaboration was to combine the considerable onshore decommissioning and waste disposal experience of Thompsons of Prudhoe with the port location and significant offshore experience offered by Port of Blyth, the partners are now pushing ahead with a £1m investment into improvements that will enhance the UK offshore decommissioning capability.
+Having announced in February that the new collaboration was to combine the considerable onshore decommissioning and waste disposal experience of Thompsons of Prudhoe with the port location and significant offshore experience offered by Port of Blyth, the partners are now pushing ahead with a £1m investment into improvements that will enhance the UK onshore decommissioning capability.

 The enhancements at the open access facility include the construction of over 1 hectare of heavily reinforced impermeable concrete ground slabs and complex drainage system for surface water catchment and treatment.